 The Bluffton Inn

 The first and only hotel in Old Town features french doors, brick porches and breezy balconies, all to capture a sense of true Southern hospitality.
-Described as “elegant yet unpretentious,” the Old Town Bluffton Inn is a perfect retreat by the May River.
+Described as “elegant yet unpretentious,” the Old Town Bluffton Inn is a perfect retreat.
+Plus, it’s located right by the May River.

 This ornately magical mansion is unquestionably fit for Southern royalty.
 Crystal chandeliers, hand-carved marble fireplaces, and Tiffany stained glass exude the Gilded Age elegance of Charleston’s history.